 Chronic Bronchitis Symptom Treatment Alternatives

 Some chronic bronchitis patients have found success using lung medications and pulmonary rehab programs, but others have not been so fortunate.
-For patients looking for new way to improve chronic bronchitis symptoms, stem cell therapy has shown promise.
+For patients looking for new way to improve chronic bronchitis symptoms, cellular therapy has shown promise.

-Here, at the Lung Institute, we use autologous stem cells from the patient’s own body, which may improve quality of life in those with chronic lung disease.
+Here, at the Lung Institute, we use cells from the patient’s own body, which may improve quality of life in those with chronic lung disease.